jaq-lagnirac/mediro/README.md

 </div>

 # mediro
 The MEdia DIRectory Organizer, a tool to partition a directory into subdirectories and sort files (originally for visual multimedia) based on time-of-creation.
+For use on Windows.

 ## User Manual